OWASP Top Ten 2025 – The Complete Guide

 What real-world attacks show

-In October 2025 alone, 41 supply chain incidents were claimed — more than 30% higher than any previous month.
+In October 2025 alone, there were 41 supply chain incidents, more than 30% higher than any previous month.

-A stark example: a self-replicating malware campaign dubbed Shai‑Hulud compromised dozens (and perhaps hundreds) of npm packages in September 2025, injecting credential-stealers, modifying build workflows, and using stolen tokens to spread further.
+One example is the self-replicating malware campaign dubbed Shai‑Hulud.
+It compromised dozens of npm packages in September 2025, injecting credential-stealers, modifying build workflows, and using stolen tokens to spread further.

-The implications are wide-ranging: one compromised component can lead to “trusted” software delivering malicious code; build environments themselves are now targets; and downstream users may be unaware they are affected.
+The implications are wide-ranging: one compromised component can lead to “trusted” software delivering malicious code; build environments themselves are now targets; and downstream users may not be aware they are affected.

 4. Cryptographic Failures (moved down from #2)